leduanb92/drones_musala/README.md

 You can go and visit the [Browsable API](http://localhost:8000) to see and browse the endpoints, or you can interact with it using any tool of your preference like **Postman**.

-You can also see the API documentation [here](http://localhost:8000/api/docs).
+You can also see the API documentation [here with Swagger-UI](http://localhost:8000/api-docs/swagger) or [here with ReDoc](http://localhost:8000/api-docs/redoc).